-Superlatives fall short of describing our first CreateAthon@USC – from the number of student volunteers who turned out to the caliber of work they created; from the shock and awe of our nonprofits to the impact our communications will have on the community.
+Superlatives fall short of describing our first CreateAthon@USC – from the number of student volunteers who turned out, to the caliber of work they created; from the shock and awe of our nonprofits to the impact our communications will have on the community.
 In all, 87 people sacrificed their weekend hours and a night's sleep to donate their talent for six good causes.

-CreateAthon@USC is the brain child of associate professor Karen Mallia, launched with assistance from visual communications instructor Scott Farrand.
+CreateAthon@USC is the brain child of associate professor Karen Mallia, launched with assistance from Visual Communications instructor Scott Farrand.
 It was over a year in the making.
 "I couldn't have done it without Scott.
 It's staggering how many hundreds of hours it took to pull off a 24-hour marathon," Mallia said with a smile.
 "Passion kept us going and going – a genuine desire to help those who spend every day making a positive difference in so many lives."

 The nonprofits who benefitted were Edgefield County Theatre Company, Federation of Families of South Carolina, Helen Hill Media Education Center, Harvest Hope Food Bank, Sexual Trauma Services of the Midlands, and Tutor Eau Claire.

 "Those groups contribute so much to our society in such diverse ways.
-We are so proud to have helped them share their stories," Mallia said.
+We are so proud to have helped them share their stories."
+Mallia said.
 Farrand added, "Some clients got complete brand identity packages, others received website design.
 From posters to brochures to press releases, every element was professional caliber.
 We expected good work – but it was great."
 The market value of the work donated by CreateAthon@USC 2013 is conservatively estimated at $150,000.

-We’re giving it all we’ve got — time, talent and
+We give it all we’ve got — time, talent and

 enthusiasm.
 But CreateAthon@USC can’t happen without funding

-for essentials like team T-shirts and food
+for essentials, like team T-shirts and food